flatland-association/flatland-book/getting-started/rl/single-agent.md

 ![Single_Agent_Navigation](https://i.imgur.com/t5ULr4L.gif)

 This is a good start!
 In the next page, we will see how to train a policy that can handle multiple agents in a more robust way.
-You will then be able to **submit it to the NeurIPS 2020 Flatland challenge!**
+You will then be able to **submit it to the AMLD 2021 Flatland challenge!**